Top Tips for Safe Backpacking

 My experience has been with black bears as I live in the east.
 On my trips out west, I haven't run into any grizzly bears so I won't offer any advice on how to manage an encounter.

 Research the area ahead of time and find out if there are any issues with bears.
 Due to interaction with people bears can come to lose their fear of people.
-Through intentional feeding or getting into people's food, they can come to associate people with food and while not after us, they can be aggressive trying to get food.
+Through intentional feeding or getting into people's food, they can come to associate people with food, and while not after us, they can be aggressive trying to get food.
 Bears in this situation often have to be put down as even if relocated, the behavior can still persist.
 This is most common in areas that see a lot of traffic but decreases the further into the backcountry you go.
 If an area has a bear warning, chose another area until the situation has been dealt with.

 If you encounter a black bear, make noise so it knows you are there.
 Often this will send it running.
 I don't know why but the phrase "Hey Bear" is used by most outdoors people, myself included.
 Even if you are scared, don't run as it may trigger its prey instinct.
 If you can give it a wide berth then do so.
-Most bears I have encountered will either flee or just go about there business often ignoring me as they dig from grubs.
+Most bears I have encountered will either flee or just go about their business often ignoring me as they dig from grubs.

 When camping in the backcountry, if you manage your food properly you reduce the risk of a curious bear being drawn into your camp.
 Cook at least 20 yards away from where you will be sleeping.
 At night store your food away from your camp.
 You will need to hang your food or store it in a bear canister.

-I personally recommend a bear canister as it is simple, relatively foolproof and doesn't rely on finding the right tree.
-A bear canister is heavier than a bag and the cord to hang your food but the tradeoff is worth the piece of mind and ease of use.
+I personally recommend a bear canister as it is simple, relatively foolproof, and doesn't rely on finding the right tree.
+A bear canister is heavier than a bag and the cord to hang your food but the tradeoff is worth the peace of mind and ease of use.
 Additionally, don't keep any snacks or wrappers in your tent or backpack at night as mice and other rodents can be a larger problem chewing through anything to get your snacks.

 Rattlesnakes are common in the areas I often head into, whether northern Pennsylvania or southern Nevada, but I've only seen a few over the years.
 In those cases, they gave me plenty of warning with a loud rattle that I was getting too close.
 They were aware of me before I was of them.
 A snake isn't going to attack you for food.
 They will strike in self-defense so just use some common sense.
 Look where you are walking and don't reach under old logs or rock piles that may be a snake's home.
 Walking with trekking poles can be a good defense as the pole is striking the ground ahead of you so it may be the target rather than your leg if you startle a snake.

-If you are in the East, ticks may be the scariest threat as ending up with Lyme Disease can be a longterm health issue.
+If you are in the East, ticks may be the scariest threat as ending up with Lyme Disease can be a long-term health issue.
 In Canada, we have been very slow to acknowledge the spread of ticks so we are behind as far as medical treatment but it is getting better.

 Treat all of your hiking clothing with Permethrin spray.
 Spray down your clothing and let it dry.
 It will help repel ticks for 4-6 weeks even with washing.